TosbackCgusBridge-Bot/CGUs-versions/Thehill/Privacy Policy.md

 Most Viewed

-FBI uncovered Petraeus affair by chanceDem Murphy still leads Rep. West after partial recount in House raceGay-rights groups push Obama for executive order on discrimination Rep. West thanks supporters, refuses to concede House defeatBases fret as leaders talk of deals on ‘fiscal cliff,’ immigration reform
+Petition for Texas secession hits White House response markFBI uncovered Petraeus affair by chanceMoody’s predicts Obama will approve Keystone XL pipelineRep.
+West thanks supporters, refuses to concede House defeatPelosi to stay mum on her plans for the 113th Congress until Wednesday

 Emailed

-Investors fear the fallout from electionNorquist OK with Boehner tax stanceOpinion: California leading the way to a more functional CongressInterior proposal would limit commercial oil shale development on federal landsBudget-cutters eye healthcare law’s insurance subsidies
+Petition for Texas secession hits White House response markInterior proposal would limit commercial oil shale development on federal landsInvestors fear the fallout from electionBudget-cutters eye healthcare law’s insurance subsidiesOpinion: California leading the way to a more functional Congress

 Discussed

-Dear Matt Drudge: Stop the race storiesOpinion: Here comes the landslideInterior proposal would limit commercial oil shale development on federal landsShift in proportion of white, minority vote could decide Obama-Romney raceGallup: 2012 election had the largest gender gap in recorded history
+Dear Matt Drudge: Stop the race storiesTexas sparks international row with election observersInterior proposal would limit commercial oil shale development on federal landsGallup: 2012 election had the largest gender gap in recorded historyObama says deficit plan must include higher taxes for wealthy

 Home/News » Most Viewed RSS Feed » Briefing Room

-*   Sen. Gillibrand won't compete with Warren for Banking Committee spot
+*   Rep. Cummings: Patraeus scandal 'a critical moment for our military'
-*   Report: FBI officials learned of Petraeus affair over summer
+*   Report: DOJ Jackson Jr. probe expands to cover lawmaker’s wife
-*   Dem Murphy still leads Rep. West after partial recount in House race
+*   Rep. Ryan: GOP ticket didn’t lose election on budget, Medicare

 More Briefing Room » Congress Blog

-*   We don't hold the fort down.
-We keep it from burning down
+*   New ethnic and religious groups up for grabs in the next election
-*   Democrats: The new party of national security
+*   A pro-jobs energy policy to improve our economy
-*   Unmarried voters, gays and Asian Americans gave Obama edge
+*   How Obama closed the gap

 More Congress Blog » Pundits Blog